simonthorell/esp32-lvgl-hid/README.md

 # Press Ctrl+Å to close (Nordic keyboard)
 ```

+## Known Issues
+### 1. Crash on Simultaneous Button Presses
+- **Issue Description:** ESP32 may crash occasionally when multiple buttons are pressed simultaneously.
+Potential causes include inadequate debounce handling in the `espressif/button` library or task-related conflicts.
+- **Impact:** This issue affects applications relying on multi-button interactions.
+- **Status:** Currently under investigation.
+Future updates or fixes will be documented.

 ## Contributing
 Contributions are welcome!
 If you have improvements or bug fixes, feel free to fork the repository and submit a pull request.